tuananh/actions/README.md

 ## Usage

-See each action's README or checkout the [test repo](https://github.com/tuananh/actions-test) for example usage.
+See each action's README or checkout the [testing workflow](.github/workflows/testing.yaml) for example usage.

 ## License